pranjalthakur123/Project1/README.md

 # Project1
-Python project to check whether the number entered is in fibonacci Series or not.
+Python project to check whether the number entered is in fibonacci Series or not Yes or no.